Moldova–NATO relations: Membership debate

 Some Moldovan politicians, such as former Minister of Defence Vitalie Marinuța, have suggested joining NATO as part of a larger European integration.
-The current Prime Minister of Moldova, Dorin Recean, supports European Union membership, but not NATO membership, as did his predecessor Natalia Gavrilița, and her Party of Action and Solidarity.
+Prime Minister of Moldova, Dorin Recean, supported European Union membership, but not NATO membership, as did his predecessor Natalia Gavrilița, and her Party of Action and Solidarity.
 The second largest alliance in the parliament of Moldova, the Electoral Bloc of Communists and Socialists, strongly opposes NATO membership.

 Following the 2014 annexation of Crimea by Russia, NATO officials warned that Russia might seek to annex Transnistria, a breakaway Moldovan region.
 This separatist issue could preclude Moldova from joining NATO, due to an unwillingness of alliance members to commit to defending a state which does not control its whole territory.

+In 2014 a bill was introduced to the US Congress to grant Major non-NATO ally status to Georgia, Moldova, and Ukraine.

 Moldovan President Maia Sandu stated in January 2023 that there was "serious discussion" about joining "a larger alliance" following the Russian invasion of Ukraine, though she did not specifically name NATO.

 Some Moldovan politicians, including former Prime Minister Iurie Leancă, have also supported the idea of unifying with neighboring NATO member Romania, which Moldova shares a language and much of its history with.
 A poll in April 2021 found that 43.9% of those surveyed supported that idea.

 On 2 February 2023, Russian foreign minister Sergey Lavrov declared that Moldova might have Ukraine's fate (meaning to be attacked by Russia) if the Moldovan president Maia Sandu wants Moldova to unite with Romania and join NATO.